-- Chest pain when breathing that can be described as stabbing.
+- Chest pain when breathing can be described as stabbing.

 - Loss of appetite

 Complex empyema occurs in the later stage of the disease.
-In complex empyema, the inflammation is more severe.
+In complicated empyema, the inflammation is more severe.
 Scar tissue can form and divide the chest cavity into smaller cavities.
-This is called loculation and is more difficult to treat.
+This is called loculation and is more challenging to treat.

-If the infection continues to get worse, it can cause a thick layer to form over the pleura, called the pleural shell.
+If the infection worsens, it can cause a thick layer to form over the pleura, called the pleural shell.
 This shell prevents the lung from expanding.
 Surgery is required to fix it.

 Other symptoms in complex empyema include:

 In rare cases, a case of complex empyema can lead to more severe complications.
 These include sepsis and a collapsed lung, also called a pneumothorax.
 Symptoms of sepsis include:

 - Low blood pressure.

 A collapsed lung can cause sudden, sharp chest pain and shortness of breath, which is worse by coughing or breathing.